myevo8u/Prusa-Slicer-Extrusion-Multiplier-Calibration-Script/README.md

 # Pre-requirements

 * This script.
 (You can use the .exe or python script) [Download Here](https://github.com/myevo8u/Prusa-Slicer-Extrusion-Multiplier-Calibration-Script/releases/tag/v1.0)
-* This script works for Marlin Firmware, but can be edited easily to work on klipper
+* This script works for Marlin Firmware, but can be edited easily to work on klipper by modifying line 75 in the script with approriate gcode.
+(I think klipper can use M221?
+DOUBLE CHECK!)
 * You must enable the setting "**_Label Objects_**" in Prusa Slicer under **_Print Settings -> Output Options -> Output file_**
 ![alt text](https://github.com/myevo8u/Prusa-Slicer-Extrusion-Multiplier-Calibration-Script/blob/main/Screenshots/label-objects.png?raw=true)
 * You must also use "**_Add an Instance_**" to duplicate your models.
 The script works by looking for specific keywords and **will NOT work with separated objects**